Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/shape_space.md

-## Notes to self

-* Can the default value of n = 1000 sampled points for nuclear images be changed?

 [^apes]: Your author has not either.

 [^Barjamovich2019]: Barjamovic B, Chaney T, Coşar K, Hortaçsu A (2019) Trade, Merchants, and the Lost Cities of the Bronze Age.
 The Quarterly Journal of Economics 134(3):1455-1503.[Available online](https://doi.org/10.1093/qje/qjz009)